6. Interceptors

 if (newResponse.data) { return { data: newResponse.data }; } }

-Because if you recover from error in onError
+Because if you recover from error in onError, as the next step onSuccess will

 Generally, those options depend on your use case, sometimes you might get away without using them, sometimes they will be necessary to use.
 Just be aware of their existance and use when appropriate.